rgm/read52/29-jeremy-ashkenas.md

 Contributing to open-source software is the programming equivalent to being an engaged citizen in your community.
 It's the way that we participate in a world of code as literature, reading what others have written and writing for others to read our code.
-So it's not only about getting bug reports and patches and pulls on Github, it's about reading and writing code, being edited by your peers and editing others, and learning how to express yourself in code in a way that's understood
+It's not only about getting bug reports and patches and pulls on Github, it's about reading and writing code, being edited by your peers and editing others, and learning how to express yourself in code in a way that's understood